 Cindy Culbertson, Funeral Director Apprentice & Vital Records and Obituary Administration

 Cindy Culbertson is a native of Anderson, SC.
 She graduated from Tri-County Technical College with a degree in Business Management and Anderson University with a Bachelor of Science degree in Human Services.
 She is currently pursuing her Master's of Business Administration at Anderson University, as well as extending her career in Funeral Service by serving her apprenticeship.
-She is a member of West Anderson Church of God where she serves as a Sunday School teacher, a children's church teacher and a puppet team member.
-Cindy is also on the Children's Board and she sings in the church choir.
-She serves as a board member in the Anderson Sertoma Club and The Rock Foundation and is a member of the National Funeral Directors Association and the South Carolina Funeral Directors Association.
+She is a member of West Anderson Church of God, Kiwanis Club of Anderson, the National Funeral Directors Association and the South Carolina Funeral Directors Association.

 Chuck Hinton, Funeral Director